The cross country event, which is one of only 12 IAAF permitted meets, moves to a new location in 2019.

 The event, which has been held at various venues across Northern Ireland since it began at Mallusk in 1977, attracts some of the world’s best athletes, and over its 42-year history, that has included Steve Ovett, Steve Cram, Paula Radcliffe and multi World Cross Country champion Paul Tergat.

-The meeting is one of the highlights of the World Cross Country calendar, forming part of the IAAF’s World Cross Country series as well as the British Athletics Cross Challenge series.
+One of the highlights of the world cross country calendar, the event forms part of the IAAF’s World Cross Country series as well as the British Athletics Cross Challenge series.

-The 2019 edition will also include the Celtic and Home Countries International, a Flahavan’s Porridge Primary School Race (not part of league) and a full range of junior races from U13s to U20s.
+Additionally, the 2019 edition will also include the Celtic and Home Countries International and a full range of junior races from U13s to U20s.